 Football season is here!
-With all the hustle and bustle surrounding the 2018-2019 NFL season, and with the Patriots-Rams Super Bowl just around the corner, Adoptions With Love reflects on some of the many NFL athletes who have been touched by adoption.
+With all the hustle and bustle surrounding the 2021-2022 NFL season, and playoffs just around the corner, Adoptions With Love reflects on some of the many NFL athletes who have been touched by adoption.
 Below, you will find iconic football players who are also loving adoptive parents.
 You will read about NFL players who were adopted at a young age.
 You will also learn the stories of the players who spent many years in foster care before finding success on the football field.
 All of these NFL athletes, whether adoptees or parents, have inspiring adoption stories to share.

 Michael Oher, a famed football star who finished his final games with the Carolina Panthers in 2016, is also one of the most well-known adoptees today.
 His adoption story, as well as his journey from a homeless teen to an NFL star, was the subject of the Oscar-winning film, The Blind Side.

 Oher’s story is a particularly moving one for those who have been touched by adoption and foster care.
 Growing up, Oher faced a very difficult childhood: he lived in poverty in a violent and unsafe neighborhood.
 He had 12 siblings and a frequently absent, drug-addicted mother.
 Oher entered the foster care system at age seven.
 By age 16, he attended 11 different schools and had a grade point average of .06.
 It was in that 11th school that he came to a turning point.
 Oher met the Tuohys, the family that would soon become his forever family, and began playing football.
 At 6’5” and 300lbs, he became one of the best high school football players in the country.
 He went on to play football at the University of Mississippi and was drafted to the Baltimore Ravens in 2009.